Showing posts with label sea. Show all posts

 As illustrated by the image below, adapted from NOAA, a huge amount of subsurface ocean heat has accumulated in the last two months across most of the equatorial Pacific Ocean.

-The image below shows that on May 21, 2026, the sea surface temperature (SST) was the highest on record for this time of year in the Niño3.4 region (5°S–5°N, 120–170°W, inset), an area in the Pacific Ocean that is indicative for development of El Niño.
+The image below shows that on June 5, 2026, the sea surface temperature (SST) was the highest on record for this time of year in the Niño3.4 region (5°S–5°N, 120–170°W), an area in the Pacific Ocean that is indicative for development of El Niño.
+The inset shows sea surface temperature anomalies on June 5, 2026, with the Niño3.4 region highlighted.
+On June 5, 2026, the sea surface temperature in Nino3.4 was 29.27°C, a jump of 3.52°C from the 25.75°C on January 9, 2026, in a span of less than 5 months.

+SST were higher only when a super El Niño developed in November 2015, as marked on the above image.
 Forecasts of sea surface temperature anomalies in El Niño regions partly exceeding 3.5°C indicate that the 2026-2027 El Niño will be even stronger than the 2015-16 El Niño and will be the strongest El Niño on record, as discussed in an earlier post

-On May 23, 2026, the world (60°S–60°N, 0–360°E, inset also shows anomalies) sea surface temperature was the highest on record for this time of year, as illustrated by the image below.
+On June 4, 2026, the world (60°S–60°N, 0–360°E) sea surface temperature (inset also shows anomalies) was 20.98°C, the highest temperature on record for this time of year, as illustrated by the image below.

-A temperature of 52.1°C or 125.7°F is forecast in Pakistan on May 28, 2026, at the location marked by the green circle.
+As illustrated by the image below, a temperature of 52.1°C or 125.7°F was forecast in Pakistan on May 28, 2026, at the location marked by the green circle.

 SSP5-8.5 scenario